Allwrightben/money-pit/README.md

 ## Introduction

-This Oak Island Money Pit website will allow people to learn more about the mystery of Oak Island and why it has captivated the imaginations of explorers and historians alike for over two centuries.
+<p>This Oak Island Money Pit website will allow people to learn more about the mystery of Oak Island and why it has captivated the imaginations of explorers and historians alike for over two centuries.
-The visitors to this website can quickly find key historic milestones in the mystery and sign up to a newsletter for updates as they happen.
+The visitors to this website can quickly find key historic milestones in the mystery and sign up to a newsletter for updates as they happen.</p>

 The webiste cann be accessed by this [Link](https://allwrightben.github.io/money-pit/)